 European Central Bank Press Conference

 Inflation slipped below 1% in the Eurozone last year, while core CPI inflation remains at 1.0%, which is the low minimum for the ECB.
 The economy of the Eurozone has turned pretty weak recently and the ECB had turned dovish as well.
 Markets are pricing in two 10 bps rate cuts by the ECB this year.
 So, this press conference will be really interesting to hear to see what steps the ECB will take to stop the economic slowdown after cutting deposit rates once in September and announcing the reintroduction of the QE proramme.
 Markets were expecting another rate cut, but inflation has stabilized just above 1% now.
 Although, the spread of coronavirus has turned all central banks very dovish, cutting interest rates many times in March.
-Now let's see what their plans are, since the Eurozone economy slows and ECB members are hinting at further monetary easing.
+Now let's see what their plans are, since the Eurozone economy is showing some signs of strong recovery across all sectors, including inflation.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>

 <% ssp.ssp_posted_at |date:"HH:mm" %>